-UVM's Discrimination, Harassment, and Sexual Misconduct Policy applies to all University employees and affiliates, as well as contractors, consultants, temporary employees, and students.
-The policy further applies to University-recognized organizations, affiliated entities, and their members; participants in academic, extracurricular, research, occupational training, or other programs and activities sponsored by the University (including those of recognized student organizations) or occurring on University premises.
+UVM's Discrimination, Harassment, and Sexual Misconduct Policy applies to all University employees and affiliates, as well as contractors, consultants, temporary employees, and students (including admitted students and students enrolled in or who have indicated intent to enroll in coursework).
+The policy also applies to University-recognized organizations and affiliated entities, and their members; participants in academic, extracurricular, research, occupational training, or other programs and activities sponsored by the University (including those of recognized student organizations) or occurring on University premises.
 Off-campus conduct that does not occur in connection with a University sponsored or affiliated program or activity is subject to the policy where it is determined that the conduct may: (1) reflect adversely on the alleged Respondent's fitness to remain enrolled in an academic program or employed in their position; (2) pose an imminent or continuing threat of harm to the safety of UVM community members; or (3) create or contribute to a hostile environment on campus.

-Finally, members of the University community may also be subject to review of the same conduct for (1) violation of professional standards related to an academic program; (2) conduct standards associated with varsity Athletics; (3) conduct standards associated with recognized student organizations; (4) Housing and Meal Plan Contract Terms and Conditions; (5) eligibility to participate in other University sponsored programs.
+In addition to the resolution processes outlined in the Discrimination, Harassment and Sexual Misconduct Policy, members of the UVM Community may also be subject to review of the same conduct for (1) violation of professional standards related to an academic program; (2) conduct standards associated with Athletics; (3) conduct standards associated with recognized student organizations; (4) Housing and Meal Plan Contract

+Terms and Conditions; (5) eligibility to participate in other University sponsored programs; and/or (6) conduct standards related to participation on funded grants and contracts.